Implementing or scaling-up an option

 Some examples of this type of question are:

-• What are the most important barriers and facilitators to implementing an audit and feedback system in hospitals of a given jurisdiction?
+• What are the most important barriers and enablers to implementing an audit and feedback system in hospitals of a given jurisdiction?

 • What are the preferred implementation strategies to increase awareness of healthcare personnel in a massive vaccination campaign?